jithinkmatthew/protractor-code/README.md

     This will create a `node_modules` folder inside your project
 4. Make sure that selenium server is running(`webdriver-manager`)

+### How to run test scripts?

-5. Open command prompt in `VSCODE` or any other `IDE`.
+1. Open command prompt in `VSCODE` or any other `IDE`.
 Make sure that you navigate to the same project directory.

-6. Two test suites are available.
+2. Two test suites are available.

       `suite1`: Contains `positive` scenarios,

       `suite2`: Contains `negative` scenarios.

-7. To `RUN` tests, Use `start-test.sh` file.
+3. To `RUN` tests, Use `start-test.sh` file.

       `suite1` can execute by running `sh start-test.sh suite1`.

       `suite2` can execute by running `sh start-test.sh suite2`.

-8. After completing test execution, go to project repository open test report. (`allure-report` folder).
+4. After completing test execution, go to project repository open test report. (`allure-report` folder).
 Try to open the report in FirFox Browser.